ory/hydra/README.md

 ![Hydra](hydra.png)

 Hydra is a twelve factor authentication, authorization and account management service, ready for you to use in your micro service architecture.
-Hydra is written in go and backed by PostgreSQL or any implementation of [account/storage.go](account/storage.go).
+Hydra is written in go and backed by PostgreSQL or RethinkDB (or any implementation of [account/storage.go](account/storage.go)).

 **Note:** Don't worry, Hydra development is not halted.
 We are simply working on a more secure OAuth2 framework to back Hydra.
 Check out the [fosite project](https://github.com/ory-am/fosite).
 We encourage contributions!